Pedestrianism: 18th- and early 19th-century Britain

 During the late eighteenth and nineteenth centuries, pedestrianism, like running or horse racing (equestrianism) was a popular spectator sport in Britain and Ireland.
 Pedestrianism became a fixture at fairs – much like horse racing – developing from wagers on footraces, rambling, and 17th-century footman wagering.
 Sources from the late 17th and early 18th century in England describe aristocrats pitting their carriage footmen, constrained to walk by the speed of their masters' carriages, against one another.

 The first notable exponent of this long-distance walking is generally considered to be Foster Powell (1734–93) who in 1773 walked 400 mi from London to York and back, and in 1788 walked 100 mi in 21 hours 35 minutes.
-By the end of the 18th century, and especially with the growth of the popular press, feats of foot travel over great distances (similar to a modern Ultramarathon) gained attention, and were labelled "pedestrianism".
+By the end of the 18th century, and especially with the growth of the popular press, feats of foot travel over great distances (similar to a modern ultramarathon) gained attention, and were labelled "pedestrianism".

 Distance feats and wagering

 One of the most famous pedestrians of the day was Captain Robert Barclay Allardice, called "The Celebrated Pedestrian", of Stonehaven.
-His most impressive feat was to walk 1 mi every hour for 1000 hours, which he achieved between 1 June and 12 July 1809.
+His most impressive feat was to walk 1 mi every hour for 1,000 hours, which he achieved between 1 June and 12 July 1809.
 The feat captured the public's imagination and around 10,000 people came to watch over the course of the event.
 During the 19th century, attempts to repeat the athletic challenge were made by many pedestrians, including George Wilson who attempted to walk 1000 mi in 480 hours in 1815 but was arrested after 3/4 of the distance for disturbing the peace.
 Emma Sharp was thought to be the first woman to complete the challenge of 1000 mi in 1000 hours on 29 October 1864.
-Later racewalkers proved to be more successful, especially Ada Anderson, who after walking 1500 mi in 1000 hours was labelled by the press 'Champion Lady Walker of the World', a feat only equalled by one other, her trainer William Gale.
+Later racewalkers proved to be more successful, especially Ada Anderson, who after walking 1500 mi in 1,000 hours was labelled by the press 'Champion Lady Walker of the World', This feat had been achieved by a man in 1852.
+Thomas Hicks, from Leeds, walked 1,500 miles in 1,000 hours at the Royal Oak Grounds, on Barking Road, Canning Town.
+He started on Monday 22 March and finished at 22 minutes past three on the morning of Monday 3 May 1852.
+Despite the early hour, upwards of 4,000 spectators were there at the finish, and "the last mile and a half was walked in procession with lighted torches, a band of music and a large bonfire blazed forth to welcome the accomplishment of this unprecedented feat."
+Ada Anderson's trainer, William Gale, is also alleged to have completed the feat.
 Another popular goal was for competitors in long-distance events to walk 100 mi in less than 24 hours, from which they earned the nickname "centurions".
 Enormous cash prizes were offered for the races and they were a popular activity for the press, crowds of working class spectators, and the betting public until the 1880s.